emilyriederer/website/content/post/team-of-packages/index.md

   preview_only: true

 projects: [""]
-rmd_hash: 85f30d5a2fe0b60d
+rmd_hash: dd29ef39478feb9c

 ---

 *Note: this post is a written version of my [rstudio::global 2020 talk](talk/organization) on the same topic.
 Please see the link for the slides and video version.
 I do elaborate on a few points here that I cut from the talk; if you've already watched the talk and just want the delta, please see the sections in <span style="color: blue;">blue</span>*

-More and more organizations are beginning to write their own internal R packages to.
-These internal tools have great potential to improve overall code quality, promote reproducible analysis frameworks, and enhance knowledge management.
-Internal developers are often inspired by their favorite open-source tools when building these packages and, consequently, rely on the design patterns and best practices they have observed.
-While this is a good starting position, internal packages have unique challenges (such as a smaller developer community) and opportunities (such as an intimate understanding of the problem space and over-arching organization goals), and internal packages can realize their full potential by designing to embrace these unique features.
-In this post, I explore the jobs of internal packages and the types of different design decisions these jobs can inspire -- from function naming and documentation to training and testing. **If you'd rather just read the main ideas instead of the full essay, [skip to the tl;dr](#too-long-didnt-read)** or use this handy table of contents:[^1]
+More and more organizations are beginning to write their own internal R packages.
+These internal tools have great potential to improve an organization's code quality, promote reproducible analysis frameworks, and enhance knowledge management.
+Developers of such tools are often inspired by their favorite open-source tools and, consequently, rely on the design patterns and best practices they have observed.
+Although this is a good starting position, internal packages have unique challenges (such as a smaller developer community) and opportunities (such as an intimate understanding of the problem space and over-arching organizational goals).
+Internal packages can realize their full potential by engineering to embrace these unique features.
+In this post, I explore the jobs of internal packages and the types of different design decisions these jobs can inspire -- from API design and error handling to documentation to training and testing. **If you'd rather just read the main ideas instead of the full essay, [skip to the tl;dr](#too-long-didnt-read)** or use this handy table of contents:[^1]

 <div class="highlight">